Ph.D. Course Requirements

 Foreign Language Requirement

 Students with a primary teaching field in U.S. history are expected to demonstrate a reading competency in at least one foreign language prior to taking the qualifying examination.
-Students in all other teaching fields must demonstrate a reading competency in at least two foreign languages prior to taking the qualifying examination; competency in one of the languages must be demonstrated by the end of the sixth quarter of enrollment.
+Students in all other teaching fields must demonstrate a reading competency in at least two foreign languages prior to taking the qualifying examination; competency in one of the languages must be demonstrated by the end of the sixth quarter of enrollment and competency in a second language must be demonstrated by the end of the eight quarter of enrollment.
 Usually, competency will be demonstrated by passing a reading exam administered by a member of the History faculty.
 Students who believe that they have already demonstrated competency through previous course work or through their performance on a standardized test should petition the graduate director.